v-h-gn/lectures/published/cs010a/week8/slides.md

 #### Pass by reference
 Avoids copying, any modifications that occur within the function will also occur to the argument variable

+#### Analogy: Collecting signatures

+Pass by value: I make a copy of the form and I give it to each of you on a USB, or via email etc.

+Pass by reference: I give you a link to the form on Google Drive and each of you give your signature there.

 ---